 Step 1 – Date & Roommate Names

-Enter the date in which the roommates are completing the agreement, followed by the names of each roommate.
+Enter the date on which the roommates are completing the agreement, followed by the name of each roommate.

 Step 2 – The Room